dankamongmen/notcurses/README.md

-The notcurses rendering algorithm starts by moving the physical cursor to the upper left corner of the visible screen (it does *not* clear the screen beforehand).
+The notcurses rendering algorithm starts by moving the physical cursor to the upper left corner of the visible screen (it does *not* clear the screen beforehand, though any existing contents will be destroyed by the first render).
 At each coordinate, it finds the topmost visible `ncplane`.
 There will always be at least one `ncplane` visible at each coordinate, due to the default plane.
 Once the plane is determined, the damage map is consulted to see whether the cell need be redrawn.
 If so, it will be redrawn, and the virtual cursor is updated based on the width of the output.
 Along the way, notcurses attempts to minimize total amount of data written by eliding unnecessary color and style specifications, and moving the cursor over large unchanged areas.

 Using the "default color" as only one of the foreground or background requires emitting the `op` escape followed by the appropriate escape for changing the